Dima-369/clj-basic-image-cache-server/README.md

 ```

 The scraper namespace is not included in the uberjar.
-And note that you should adjust the `random-picture-amount` var if you have a different amount than the default of 25.
+And note that you should adjust the `random-picture-amount` var in `src/image_server/randomimages.clj` if you have a different amount than the default of 25.